Panel can help you navigate Tucson Festival of Books

 The Marshall Auditorium is on the east side of the TMC building, facing Craycroft Road.
 Free parking is available in the Catalina Parking Garage, which is north of the TMC building.

-The Star and the University of Arizona are named sponsors of the festival, and TMC is the presenting sponsor.
+The Arizona Daily Star is a named sponsor of the festival, and TMC is the presenting sponsor.